 The Owner’s Manual And Copies of Documents

 It can sound so generic, but still, we remind you about these.
 Keeping the insurance and registration papers at hand is required by US laws.
-The owner’s manual is a sort of an FAQ regarding your vehicle.
-A warning light came on?
+The owner’s manual is your one-hand FAQ for your vehicle.
+A warning light blips on?
 Check its meaning in the owner’s manual.
-Have you got a flat tire?
-Read on the owner’s manual to be aware of the required psi.
+Flat tire?
+Read the owner’s manual to be aware of the required psi.

 A Spare Tire, A Lug Wrench, A Tire Pressure Gauge, and A Jack